 Anna Journey is an American poet and essayist.
 She’s the author of the poetry collections Vulgar Remedies (Louisiana State University Press, 2013) and If Birds Gather Your Hair for Nesting (University of Georgia Press, 2009), which was selected by Thomas Lux for the National Poetry Series.
 Her third book of poems, The Atheist Wore Goat Silk (LSU), and her debut collection of essays, An Arrangement of Skin (Counterpoint), are forthcoming in February 2017.

 Her poems have been published in American Poetry Review, The Best American Poetry, Blackbird, FIELD, The Kenyon Review, and The Southern Review.
-Her creative nonfiction appears in AGNI, The Antioch Review, Catapult, Prairie Schooner, The Southern Review, and Utne Reader, and her criticism appears in American Poetry Review, FIELD, Kenyon Review Online, Parnassus, and Plath Profiles.
+Her personal essays appear in AGNI, The Antioch Review, Catapult, Prairie Schooner, The Southern Review, and Utne Reader, and her criticism appears in American Poetry Review, FIELD, Kenyon Review Online, Parnassus, and Plath Profiles.
 Journey has received fellowships from the Academy of American Poets, the Corporation of Yaddo, the National Endowment for the Arts, and elsewhere.